gbedell/linux-catalog/README.md

 ```
 As you are following the rest of the instructions, simply replace "FlaskApp" with "catalog"

+At the end, also change the path of the client_secrets.json file in the __init__.py file to /var/www/catalog/catalog/client_secrets.json

 ## 9. Install and Configure PostgreSQL
 Follow instructions found here - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-14-04